fsy123-qaq/TEMPEST-images-reconstruction/README.md

 # TEMPEST images reconstruction

-You can check the "example" file to see more images of different types.
+You can check the "examples" file to see more images of different types.
+Some of them will show in here.